-KWA began in 1972 as a social club for Korean women married to American servicemen.
-Many of them felt isolated and homesick, but realized the best therapy for them was to reach out to serve other Koreans in need in Pierce County.
-Soon the club was providing greatly needed services, such as driver’s training, translation, transportation and help to victims of domestic violence.
+KWA began in 1972 as a social club for Korean women married to American servicemen at the Fort Lewis Army base and McChord Air Force Base.
+To battle the feeling of isolation, they came together to begin outreach services to other Koreans in need across Pierce County.
+Soon the club was providing driving lessons, translation, transportation and assistance to domestic violence victims.

 150,000 People A Year

 Since 1972, KWA has worked to meet the social and community service needs —serving people of over 40 different nationalities.

 KWA is a leader in innovative programs designed to enhance the quality of life for all people in need with an emphasis on helping non-English speaking immigrants.

 Poor & Vulnerable

 Many minorities face barriers of racism, language, poverty and vulnerability, and struggle with a limited understanding of and access to available services.

 All People Matter

 KWA’s 1,200 plus employees serve the diverse needs of over 150,000 people annually.

 Services are available to people living in Pierce, King, Snohomish, Thurston, Lewis, Mason, Clallam, Jefferson, Grays Harbor, Cowlitz, and Pacific counties.